-In fact, you can make that much money with nothing more than a handful of profitable affiliate websites, either directly from commissions earned, or by selling off your profitable websites within our 5-year time frame.
-Spencer, for example, recently sold one of his websites for US$425,000.
-Another example of an affiliate site being sold for a 6-figure sum is 10Beasts, which sold recently for US$560,000.
+You can actually make that much money with nothing more than a handful of profitable affiliate websites, either directly from commissions earned, or by selling off your profitable websites within our 5-year time frame.

 It's a good strategy to start any online business with a view to selling it once it becomes profitable.

 - You’ll eventually get bored with the site(s) or business, no matter how much you love it right now

 - A profitable website is worth anywhere from 12x – 36x its average monthly earnings (learn how much your site could be worth)

 If you had three affiliate sites earning $10,000 per month in commissions (which is entirely doable), you could quite easily sell them in three years' time for $1 million.

 That's enough money for a solid retirement plan, earned almost entirely passively, and in less time than it takes to earn a degree in business management.